phac-nml/irida/doc/_includes/tutorials/common/ncbi-export.md

 Click the `Submit` at the bottom of the page when the information is complete.

 After submitting you will be redirected to a page showing the information you have entered for the upload and the status of the upload.
-IRIDA will periodically check for new submissions to upload to NCBI and can only upload one submission at a time so there may be a delay in sending your data.
+IRIDA will periodically check the status of uploads in the SRA and update their status as necessary.
 After NCBI has assigned an accession number to your upload it will be displayed on this page.

 ![NCBI submission details]({{ site.baseurl }}/images/tutorials/common/ncbi-export/ncbi-submission-details.png)